pingswept/me30-website/content/notes/pi-programming.md

 ### **What if I want to install more software and write cool programs?**

-First, update the APT package manager, and you'll probably want to install Pip3, which installs modules for Python 3.
+First, update the APT package manager, and you'll probably want to install PIP, which installs modules for Python 3.

 ```
 sudo apt update